Alby1/button-board/README.md

 # 2024/06/08 update
 This is officially abandonware.
 Typing this just to let you know, tho I hope nobody (except for me) was actually using this software.
 This repo is proof of me failing as a programmer, but it's also a call to let everyone know, it's fine to have a project that went rogue.
 Never give up and never let yourself down.

+If you think this project ever had any validity I'd recommend watching out for the new one I'll be making public soon.

 # button-board
 Windows program to use buttons of a controller to do actions on your computer.